-For NHS employers this means that if you currently employ migrants under the skilled worker route of the new points-based system or wish to do so, you must possess a sponsorship licence issued by UK Visas and Immigration (UKVI).
+For employers in the NHS this means that if you currently employ migrants under the skilled worker route of the new points-based system or wish to do so, you must possess a sponsorship licence issued by UK Visas and Immigration (UKVI).

 A sponsorship licence runs for a period of four years, during this time you must meet certain duties around record keeping, reporting, compliance and cooperating with UKVI in order to retain your licence.